 There are four columns for each SKU’s purchased from different departments listed in the downloaded Purchase Detail Statement.
 You would have to select either to choose one, all or any combination of details.
 Just be consistent.
 Here is an example of how you might want to import each item’s details for each department in QuickBooks.
 The more details you keep, the more efficiently you will be able to track inventory, quantity and per unit cost and item profitability for each job and property.
 It makes job costing easy!
 (The Class and Subclass names are from The Home Depot® Purchase Details Data, not from QuickBooks).

 You could decide how many details you want to import into QuickBooks by selecting the departments and SKU; you may just decide to use one item as “Materials”; you may have your own list.
-If you do have your own list, you can always map and link your The Home Depot list to your QuickBooks lists, and the software is intelligent enough to save your choice.
+If you do have your own list, you can always map and link your list to the QuickBooks lists, and the software is intelligent enough to save your choice.
 Every time you use the app, it gets smarter and smarter!